mrush1k/FINAL_GOOGLE_SUPA_INVOICE/docs/chat-log.md

 Add two distinct actions:

-Void Invoice: Marks the invoice as voided while keeping a record (for audit/logs).
+Delete Invoice: Marks the invoice as voided while keeping a record (for audit/logs).

-Delete Invoice: Permanently removes the invoice from the system (with a confirmation prompt).
+Permenatly Delete Invoice: Permanently removes the invoice from the system (with a confirmation prompt).

 Reflect status visually (e.g., a red "VOID" watermark on voided invoices).